AVATAR: A Parallel Corpus for Java-Python Program Translation: Construction

-\paragraph{Data Statistics} We split 8,475 problem statements into 70:10:20 ratio to form 5,937, 845, and 1,693 training, validation and test examples, respectively.
+\paragraph{Data Statistics} We split 9,515 problem statements into 75:5:20 ratio to form 7,133 training, 476 validation, and 1,906 test examples.
 Table \ref{table:data_stat} summarizes the data statistics.
-Since we collect [1 -- 5] accepted solutions for each problem statement in both languages, we can form [1 -- 25] parallel examples for each problem.
-To train models, we chose a maximum of $k$ (we set $k$ to 3 based on validation performances) solutions in each language to form a maximum of $k^2$ training examples and consider all the accepted solutions as reference translations for validation and testing.
+Since we collect [1 -- 5] accepted solutions for each problem statement in both languages, we form [1 -- 25] parallel examples per problem for training.
+In evaluation, we use multiple ground-truths and select the best performance according to the evaluation metrics.

+\paragraph{Unit Tests} \tool presents unit tests for 250 evaluation examples (out of 1,906) to perform functional accuracy evaluation of the translation models.
+The unit tests are collected from the publicly available test cases released by AtCoder.\footnote{\url{https://atcoder.jp/posts/21}}